You may have seen the BBC news reports about our maternity and neonatal services.

 Do you have enough midwives in your hospitals?

-There is a national shortage of midwives, but in Leeds we have recently been successful in recruiting more midwives to care for our women and families.
+In Leeds we have recently been successful in recruiting more midwives to care for our women and families.

 Will you listen to me if I have a concern or complaint?